linkedin/data-integration-library/README.md

 # Instructions to build the distribution
 1. Extract the archive file to your local directory.
-2. Skip tests and build the distribution:
+2. Set JAVA_HOME
-Run `./gradlew build -x findbugsMain -x test -x rat -x checkstyleMain` The distribution will be created in build/distribution directory.
+3. Build
-(or)
+* Skip tests and build the distribution
-3. Run tests and build the distribution (requires Maven):
+> `./gradlew build -x findbugsMain -x test -x rat -x checkstyleMain`

-Run `./gradlew build`
+* Tests and build the distribution (requires Maven):
-The distribution will be created in build/distribution directory.
+> `./gradlew build`